wguilherme/kubernetes/orquestracao_de_containers/annotations/deployments.md

 ## Deployments

+### Annotations
+- A deployment generate a ReplicaSet, which in turn generates the Pods.
+So, when you create a deployment, you are creating:
+  - A ReplicaSet
+  - N Pods (N is the number of replicas you set in the deployment)

 ### Resume

 - A Deployment is a higher-level API object that manages ReplicaSets and provides declarative updates to Pods along with a lot of other useful features.